-On August 2, Michigan released a Revenue Administrative Bulletin (RAB 2018-16) that addresses sales & use tax nexus standards for remote sellers.
-Most of the language is cookie cutter with other state releases such as creating a threshold of $100,000 in sales or 200 transactions.
+On August 2nd, Michigan released a Revenue Administrative Bulletin (RAB 2018-16) that addresses sales & use tax nexus standards for remote sellers.
+Most of the language is cookie cutter and matches closely with other state releases such as creating a threshold of $100,000 in sales or 200 transactions.
 However, unlike many other states Michigan clearly addresses several key issues:

 - Sales is defined as both taxable and non-taxable.
 So a wholesale company with an e-commerce platform will have to collect sales tax on taxable sales of $25,000 into Michigan if non-taxable sales drives the company above the threshold.